sriramab/gamamanual/GoldMinerModel_step4.md

 # 4. Emotions and Personality
-This last step consists in adding emotions that will impact the gold miner agent behavior and defining the personality of the agents.
+This fourth step consists in adding emotions that will impact the gold miner agent behavior and defining the personality of the agents.

 ## Formulation
   * Definition of global emotions